AndresPF/mobile-flashcards/README.md

 1. Ability to generate decks and add as many cards as you want to it.
 2. Take quizzes using your decks!
 You can mark that you guessed correctly or incorrectly the answer.
 Once a quiz is complete, you will receive a percentage of correct answers.
 3. Receive daily notifications to remember to study

+### Notes

+- App has been tested on an Android Emulator and Android Device